JAlcocerT/JAlcocerT/content/blog/da-brd.md

 date: 2025-04-16T00:20:21+01:00
 draft: false
 tags: ["Career", "D&A", "Analytics","BRD/PRD/FRD","PM/PdM"]
-description: 'The business requirement document and the FRD for the GenAI / vibecoded times.
+description: 'The business requirement document and the FRD for the GenAI / vibecoded era.
 Better questions for LLMs.'
 url: 'brd-vs-frd-for-data-analytics'
 ---